Essential Employees: Staff

 This policy applies to employees designated as Essential.

-Iona College is a community that requires continuous operation 24 hours per day.
+Iona University is a community that requires continuous operation 24 hours per day.
 Activities and services related to facilities support, housing, mail and dining services as well as health and safety, must continue as necessary on a seven-day schedule.

 There are scheduled (i.e. holidays) or unscheduled situations (i.e. weather emergencies) that necessitate the suspension of normal operations.
 However, some important services may still be required to continue even in severe weather or during other emergency circumstances that require the College to close.